 I like it because it has a variation of colors in it – plus I had it on hand, so why not use it?

-I really hope I’ve done well with this painting tutorial.
+I really hope I’ve done well with this painting tutorial for a Blood Bowl Ogre.
 This was my first painting tutorial and I learned a lot doing it.
 Doing more of these is something I can see doing if the interest is there.

 So, thanks for reading, and I hope you learned something in the process!